Rivers Unlimited Header

 The charts below use our 2024 sampling data along with precipitation and Great Miami streamflow graphs to clearly illustrate how large rain events increase streamflow and nutrient loading.

 The graphs in the left column are recreational sites on the Great Miami (Heritage Park), Whitewater River (Green Acres Kayak), Ohio River (Lawrenceburg), and Dry Fork Creek (Miami Whitewater Forest).
 The right column contains graphs of precipitation/air temperature (Butler Regional Airport) and Great Miami streamflow at Hamilton dam.
+In the 2024 examples, increases in rain events close to monitoring days increase streamflow, increase E.coli and nutrient loading.
+The turbidity chart indicates the amount of disturbance within the waterway from both inflow of tributaries/runoff and the stirring up of sediments within the waterway.